 - 1. Part One provides an introduction to the study. - 2.
 Part Two explains the sample, the achieved samples at different sweeps and related issues of weighting. - 3.
 Part Three provides information about the survey development. - 4.
 Part Four discusses the survey content. - 5.
 Part Five explains the fieldwork. - 6.
-Part Six provides detailed information about the data. - 7.
-Part Seven discusses ethical consdierations.
+Part Six provides an overview of characteristics of the MCS data - 7.
+Part Seven provides information about the data of sweeps 1-5 - 8.
+Part Eight discusses ethical considerations - 9.
+Part Nine provides information on the release of the data of sweeps 1-4 in a long format (Summer 2020)